MedHackOpen/HospitalPriceSpider/README.md

 Search Endpoints
 ----------------

-* [http://api.medhackopen.com/api/search-procedure/:name](http://api.medhackopen.com/api/search-procedure/:name) to search procedures by name eg leg, GAUZE, NEEDLE  ...
+* [http://api.medhackopen.com/api/search-procedure/xr](http://api.medhackopen.com/api/search-procedure/xr) to search procedures by name eg xr, CT, MRI  (change xr in at the end of the url to any of the other en CT)...

 * [http://api.medhackopen.com/averageprice/location?range=10000&lon=-165.37812474&lat=64.49906305](http://api.medhackopen.com/averageprice/location?range=10000&lon=-165.37812474&lat=64.49906305) // returns average price of institutions
  within a location. range = distance in miles, lon = the longitude, lat = the latitude.